What actions can an employer take to make itself more competitive in the recruitment marketplace?

 These topics are very closely related.
 The basic point here is that you should seek to develop your staff in order to enhance both their productivity and your capacity to retain their services.

-There is little point in trying to convince staff not to accept a better offer from another organization if you have not sought to meet their needs (developmental and otherwise) during the course of their employment.
+There is little point in trying to convince staff not to accept a better offer from another organisation if you have not sought to meet their needs (developmental and otherwise) during the course of their employment.
 Loyalty is built over time by actions and words.

 One possible action plan: